seancorfield/clj-new/README.md

 The generated project is an application.
 It has a `-main` function in the main project namespace, with a `(:gen-class)` class in the `ns` form.
-In addition to being able to run the project directly (with `clojure -m myname.myapp`) and run the tests, you can also build an uberjar for the project with `clojure -M:uberjar`, which you can then run with `java -jar myapp`.
+In addition to being able to run the project directly (with `clojure -M -m myname.myapp`) and run the tests, you can also build an uberjar for the project with `clojure -M:uberjar`, which you can then run with `java -jar myapp`.